bright/new-www/content/blog/custom-pos-integration-what-you-should-know-about-pos-system-integration.md

 ## POS integration definition

+What is pos integration?
 POS integration refers to the process of **connecting the POS system with other software platforms to enable seamless data exchange and synchronization across different systems**.

 For example, many restaurant POS systems are integrated with food delivery platforms such as **Glovo, Uber Eats, or Just Eat** to automatically receive and process orders from these marketplaces.